 - Stage of business – pre or post revenues

-- Market they are addressing
+- The market they are addressing

 - What’s the problem the business is solving?